rconiker/mgmt/README.md

 ## My Role

-I am here to make sure our team is successful, working on the next-most-important-thing™, and to help create a space where you can do the <u>best work of your life</u>.
+I am here to make sure our team is successful, working on the next-most-important-thing™, and to help create a space where you can _do the best work of your life_.

 More specifically: